mc186/omniprobe/README.md

   -d , --dispatches           	The dispatches for which to capture instrumentation output.
 This only applies when running with --instrumented.
 Valid options: [all, random, 1]
   -c , --cache-location       	The location of the file system cache for instrumented kernels.
 For Triton this is typically found at $HOME/.triton/cache
   -t , --log-format           	The format for logging results.
 Default is 'csv'.
-Valid options: [csv|json] -l , --log-location         	The location where all of your data should be logged.
-By default it will be to the console.
+Valid options: [csv|json] -l , --log-location         	The location where all your data should be logged.
+By default, it will be to the console.
   -a  [ ...], --analyzers  [ ...]
                               	The analyzer(s) to use for processing data being streamed from instrumented kernels.
                               	Valid values are ['MessageLogger', 'Heatmap', 'MemoryAnalysis', 'BasicBlockAnalysis'] or a reference to any shared library that implements an omniprobe message handler.
   -- [ ...]
 Provide command for instrumenting after a double dash.
 ```

 ## Environment Variables
 - LOGDUR_LOG_LOCATION
   - console